 - Wyre Forest: Stourport to Kidderminster Active Travel Corridor

 Recent engagement on the proposals for Round 2 schemes

 Worcestershire County Council sought feedback on the proposals for the four Emergency Active Travel corridors in Kidderminster, Pershore, Worcester and Redditch.
 The engagement period finished on Friday 16 July, 2021.
 View reports summarising engagement in the below section.

 The comments received during the engagement exercise have been evaluated and may have been used to revise the proposals prior to the delivery of the schemes.
 Summary reports of the exercise can be seen below:

-Working with Canals and Rivers Trust (CRT, Worcestershire County Council were able to widen and resurface circa 950m of the Staffordshire and Worcestershire canal towpath.
+Working with Canals and Rivers Trust (CRT), Worcestershire County Council were able to widen and resurface circa 950m of the Staffordshire and Worcestershire canal towpath.
 Previously a stone surface with large areas of rutting which, after rain events, left some sections of the canal almost impassable, WCC were able to install a sealed surface from Park Butts Ringway to Oxbow Way.
 This now provides a year round usable path connecting the northern areas of Kidderminster into the Town Centre.
 Alternatively, it also give residents coming from the Town Centre access into the wider Countryside and Springfield Park.